 Jaak’s Cabin – The Valleys

-The music, feasting and dancing the night before at the forest music festival had lasted until long after midnight.
-With the the longer daylight hours and shorter nights it was almost dawn again by the time the last of the valley’s inhabitants finally retreated to their respective abodes.
-All who had attended were in firm agreement on two things.
-Firstly was that Asha had once again totally surpassed herself with her cooking of the fish, and secondly was that Gazza’s playing of his banjo was vastly superior to his singing.
+The music, feasting, and dancing at the forest music festival had lasted until long after midnight.
+With the longer daylight hours and shorter nights, it was almost dawn again by the time the last of the valley’s inhabitants finally retreated home.
+All who had attended were in firm agreement on two things: firstly, that Asha had once again surpassed herself with the fish; and secondly, that Gazza’s banjo playing was vastly superior to his singing.

-Jaak and Altai were also home very late or very early depending on how you looked at it.
-It was fully daylight with the sun shining determinedly in through the gap in the curtains by the time either of them stirred.
+Jaak and Altai were home very late — or very early, depending on how you looked at it.
+It was fully daylight by the time either of them stirred, the sun shining determinedly through the gap in the curtains.

-Altai was the first up so he poked the fire back into life, and put the coffee on to brew.
-He had been making a determined effort to work less Saturdays and be around more on the weekends.
-He busied himself making a large stack of toast – sure that the combined aroma of freshly brewed coffee and toast would soon find its way through into Jaak’s room.
+Altai was the first up, so he poked the fire back into life and put the coffee on to brew.
+He had been making a determined effort to work fewer Saturdays and be around more on the weekends.
+He busied himself with a large stack of toast — sure the combined aroma of coffee and fresh bread would soon drift into Jaak’s room.
 It did.
-Jaak’s door creaked open and he padded into the living area tousle-haired and clearly still half asleep.
+Jaak’s door creaked open and he padded into the living area, tousle-haired and clearly still half asleep.

-Jaak made some kind of unintelligible noise in the back of his throat that barely counted as speech, as he passed Altai and continued on out the back door to visit the outhouse.
+Jaak made an unintelligible noise in the back of his throat that barely counted as speech, as he passed Altai and continued out the back door to the outhouse.

 Jaak: Mrrrrnmmnng…

 Altai couldn’t help but notice a prodigious tent at the front of Jaak’s boxers as he passed.
 The back door banged.
-The outhouse door creaked, and then banged shut behind the occupant on its spring.
-Jaak leaned his head on his arm against the back of the outhouse wall and shoved his boxers down with his free paw.
-He waited – eyes closed – his tail twitched a couple of times back and forth – he breathed in and out.
-After a few moments his morning glory managed to relax enough to allow his bladder to empty in a satisfying steaming stream.
-He inhaled deeply, yawned, opened his eyes, and blinked a couple of times – the gears of consciousness finally beginning to properly engage.
+The outhouse door creaked, then snapped shut on its spring.
+Jaak leaned his head against the back wall, shoving his boxers down.
+He waited — eyes closed — tail twitching in irritation — breathing in and out.
+After a moment his adolescent biology subsided enough to let him relieve himself in a steaming stream.
+He inhaled deeply, yawned, blinked, and felt the gears of consciousness finally grind into motion.

 Dieter.
 He was coming today.

-Now with his level of consciousness coming at least to periscope depth, he returned to the living area and sat at the table with Altai.
-He had now spied the stack of P&J toast piled high on a plate.
+Now with his level of consciousness at least to periscope depth, he returned to the living area and sat at the table with Altai.
+He spied the stack of P&J toast piled high on a plate.
 Instinctively he reached for a piece and started eating.

 Jaak: Deeehar is cmming tohhay.